Indiana's Asian American community is grieving after a bus stabbing attack

 Local prosecutors told NPR that Davis has not been charged with a hate crime because Indiana is one of four states that lack a comprehensive law.

-But David Goldenberg, the Midwest regional director of the Anti-Defamation League, urged local and federal prosecutors to investigate the attack as a hate crime.
+But David Goldenberg, the Midwest regional director of the Anti-Defamation League, said the lack of comprehensive hate crime laws in Indiana is concerning.

 "Prosecutors need to prosecute these incidents as hate crimes when they are," Goldenberg told NPR.
 "The thing about hate crimes is it affects not only the individual victim but it affects the entire community."